Table of Contents

 Under Odisha Millet Mission, FPOs are created at the block level and are involved in the procurement of Ragi for PDS and ICDS.

-For this you can get lot of support from Government.
+For this, you can get a lot of support from the Government.

-10. Creating e-Commerce Online platform on Millet Products:
+10. Millet Business Plan – Creating e-Commerce Online platform on Millet Products:

 Now, people are preferring online platforms to buy their household items including groceries.
 Online sales are increasing at a faster rate in India.
 Creating an e-Commerce platform for millet products will create more business as it will reach large customers.